ChrisMoller/mtx/README.md

 If the argument is a scaler, the function returns a 2 × 2 2D rotation transformation matrix.
 If the argument is a ⍴3 vector, the function returns a 3 × 3  rotation transformation matrix.

+#### Gaussian

+Gaussian returns normally distributed (i.e., gaussian) complex random numbers of mean 0.0j0.0 and a standard deviation of the right argument.
+I.e., repeated instances of  **mtx['g'] 2.0** would return normally distributed random numbers.
+If the argument is complex, the result will also be complex.
+The result will be of the same shape of the argument, e.g., **mtx['g'] 2 3 4** will retirn a ⍴ 3 vector of randoms with standard veviations of 2.0, 3.0, and 4.0.
+All results are of mean 0.0j0.0 but can be adjusted by addition, subtraction, or whatever.

 ### Dyadic